eagle-monk/churn-prediction/README.md

-# Churn Prediction using Google Colab
+# Churn Prediction Model

-This project uses machine learning models to predict customer churn using a dataset from Kaggle.
+This is a ML model to predict customer churn using a dataset from Kaggle.
 The entire workflow is implemented in a Google Colab notebook.

 ---